Purchasing Card — Everything a Procurement Professional Should Know

 4. Reduce the need for reimbursements

 P-cards are used for small transactions and the purchases are in the name of the company.
-Employees do not need to worry about spending their own funds and later being reimbursed by the company.
-Also, the finance and accounting department saves more time on processing the expense reports.
+Employees do not need to worry about spending their funds and later being reimbursed by the company.
+Also, the finance and accounting department saves more time in the disadvantages of spending processing the expense reports.

 1. Limited visibility